OCTRI Impact

 Head shot of David Sheridan, MD

-OHSU inventors collaborate with local community on a better way to monitor medication levels
+OHSU inventors develop a better way to monitor medication levels

 Tillamook Year of Wellness tackles diabetes